The virtual flyping theorem: Links and spanning surfaces in thickened surfaces

-Parts (i) and (ii) are proven by Ozawa in \cite{oz06} and by Boden-Karimi in \cite{bk20}.
-Part (iii) was proven by Adams et al in \cite{adamsetal}.
-Part (iv) is one of the main results of \cite{primes}, where we also give new proofs of (i)-(iii).
+Part (i) was proven by Ozawa in \cite{oz06} and by Boden-Karimi in \cite{bk20}.
+Part (ii) was proven by Adams et al in \cite{adamsetal} and generalized by Howie-Purcell in \cite{hp20}.
+Part (iii) is one of the main results of \cite{primes}, which also gives new proofs of (i)-(ii).